chorman0773/PokemonSMS/Specifications/SaveFile.md

     * Individuality (compound): The Structure which defines the Pokemon Individuality Information
         * BlockId (long): The First of the 2 Pokemon Individuality Ids (Block Identifier).
         * SlotId (long): The Second of the 2 Pokemon Individuality Ids (Slot Identifier)
+        * PokemonFlags (byte): The flags associated with the Pokemon.
+See below
+        * CryModifier (compound): The Invididuality Cry Modifiers
+            * Pitch (byte): (Unsigned) The pitch modifier that applies to the pokemon
+            * Volume (byte): (Unsigned) The volume modifier that applies to the pokemon.
+    * Options (compound): A Compound containing implementation specific Information about the Pokemon
+    * Items (compound): The held item and equipment item.
+Must exist but may be empty
+        * Held (compound): The compound describing the held item.
+See Item Structure.
+May not exist or be empty.
+        * Equipment (compound): The compound describing the equipment (secondary) item.
+See Item Structure.
+May not exist.
+    * Extra (compound): The Serialization of the Extra Table.
+Species Dependent.
+May not Exist

+### Item Structure ###

+Items are Stored in the following structure:

+* (an item) (compound)  (Tags common to all items)
+    * Id (string): The resource name that identifies the item.
+Must be a valid resource location that names an item or the file is ill-formed.
+    * Count (short): The number of items in the stack.
+May not Exist.
+If undefined, defaults to 1.
+If it is defined, it must be the value 1 if the compound appears in a Pokemon's Items compound.
+    * Variant (short): The Variant Id of the item.
+May not exist, defaults to 0.
+The range of valid values and the properties of item variants is depedent on the item.
+    * Extra (compound): The serialization of the Item's Extra Table.
+Item Dependent.
+May Not Exist